aws-samples/aws-systems-manager-database-voice-commands/README.md

 ### Pre-requirements

 Choose the region where you want to create the infrastructure and verify if Lambda can be triggered by an Alexa Skill (this feature is not available everywhere yet).
-The demo works with fewer tasks in Virginia (us-east-1) but you can change it if needed.
+The demo has been tested in Virginia (us-east-1) but you can change the region if needed.

-1. You have to create an EC2 key pair in the region you want to deploy the infrastructure.
+1. Create an EC2 key pair in the region you want to deploy the infrastructure.
 The key pair will be associated to the database client

-1. You have to create an S3 bucket in the region you want to deploy the infrastructure.
+1. Create an S3 bucket in the region you want to deploy the infrastructure.
 Inside the bucket you have to define the following hierarchy and upload the files in attached:

     **Your-S3-bucket-name**
     * Directory **binaries**